DEENUU1/DEENUU1/README.md

 ###

-<h1 align="left">Hello World!!</h1>
+<h1 align="left">print("Hello!")</h1>

 ###

 <p align="left">I am Kacper, a recent graduate of an electronic technical school with a specialization in electronics technician.
-My passion lies in backend development, and I prefer it over front-end development.
+My passion lies in backend development, which I prefer over front-end development.
 I am currently working on my projects using the technologies listed below.</p>

 ###